 As with any health matter, it’s better to take care of problems before they escalate — it is best to discuss living-donor liver transplant before the patient’s condition begins to decline.

-To learn more about organ donation and how you can help someone in need of the gift of life, visit the UPMC Transplant Services.
+To learn more about organ donation and how you can help someone in need of the gift of life, visit the UPMC Transplant Services website.